the-themis-benchmarks/home/README.md

 ing
 ```

+Remember to execute `deactivate` when you finish the running to exit from the specific virtual Python environment.

-(4) Specifically, for `TimeMachine`, it depends on VirtualBox and docker by iteself.
-Thus, we cannot build `TimeMachine` within this VM because. `TimeMachine` can be built on native machines.
+(4) For `TimeMachine`, we cannot build `TimeMachine` within this VM because `TimeMachine` tests apps within VirtualBox and Docker by iteself.
+We strongly recommend to build `TimeMachine` on the native machines.

-(5) If the app under test requires user login, you should specify the login script.
+(5) If the app under test requires user login (see the Table of bug dataset), you should specify the login script.
 Themis will call the login script before testing.
 For example, if we run `Monkey` on `../commons/commons-2.11.0-#3244.apk` which requires user login, the command line should be:

 ```
 python3 themis.py --avd Android7.1 --apk ../commons/commons-2.11.0-#3244.apk -n 1 --repeat 5 --time 6h -o ../monkey-results/ --login ../commons/login-2.11.0-#3244.py --monkey